A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

-Regularisation approaches aim to reduce overfitting in a model by penalising model complexity.
-A simple example where overfitting can occur in ABC is the standard regression adjustment (\shortciteNP{BeaumontEtAl02}; Section \ref{section:regression-adjustment}), where there is a risk of over adjusting the parameters, $\theta^i$, in the direction of uninformative summary statistics via (\ref{eq:correc}).
-Regularisation is used as part of the estimation of the neural network weights in the projection technique proposed by \citeN{BlumFrancois10} (see Section \ref{section:neural-networks}).
-As such, the regression adjustment of \shortciteN{BeaumontEtAl02} is a procedure that could greatly benefit from the inclusion of regularisation techniques.
-We introduce the ridge regression adjustment to ABC in Section \ref{section:ridge}.
+Regularization approaches aim to reduce overfitting in a model by penalizing model complexity.
+A~simple example where overfitting can occur in ABC is the standard regression adjustment (\cite{BeaumontEtAl02}; Section \ref{sectionregression-adjustment}), where there is a risk of over adjusting the parameters, $\theta^i$, in the direction of uninformative summary statistics via (\ref{eqcorrec}).
+Regularization is used as part of the estimation of the neural network weights in the projection technique proposed by \citet{BlumFrancois10} (see Section \ref{sectionneural-networks}).
+As such, the regression adjustment of \citet{BeaumontEtAl02} is a procedure that could greatly benefit from the inclusion of regularization techniques.
+We introduce the ridge regression adjustment to ABC in Section~\ref{sectionridge}.

-\subsection{Other methods}
+\subsection{Other Methods}